mediassumani/ShazamLite/README.md

 ```

-* Request for sending data to a server with POST request.
+* Request for sending data to a server with POST method.

 ``` Swift